marekzajac97/bf2-blender/docs/BF2.md

 StaticMesh only supports `Alpha Testing` render state for transparency.
 If `Alpha Testing` is used, the opacity map is sored in the `Detail` map's alpha channel and the gloss map is then stored in the `NDetail` map's alpha channel.
 If `Alpha Testing` is not used, the gloss map is stored int the `Detail` map's alpha channel.

 ### BundledMesh
-BundledMesh materials may use up to three texture maps: `Diffuse Color`, `Normal` and `Wreck`.
-The `Wreck` map (if present) gets multiplied with the `Diffuse Color` and it's mostly used in Geom2 materials on vehicles.
+BundledMesh materials may use up to three texture maps: `Color`, `Normal` and `Wreck`.
+The `Wreck` map (if present) gets multiplied with the `Color` and it's mostly used in Geom2 materials on vehicles.
 BundledMesh supports both `Alpha Testing` and `Alpha Blending` render states for transparency.
-The opacity map is always stored in the alpha channel of the `Diffuse Color`, the location of the gloss map however varies based on the technique used.
+The opacity map is always stored in the alpha channel of the `Color`, the location of the gloss map however varies based on the technique used.

 The following techniques are known to be supported by BundledMesh shader:
-- `ColormapGloss` - if present, repurposes the alpha channel of the `Diffuse Color` map to be used as the gloss map instead of the opacity map.
+- `ColormapGloss` - if present, repurposes the alpha channel of the `Color` map to be used as the gloss map instead of the opacity map.
 Effectively this makes the object fully opaque.
 If absent, the gloss map is taken from the `Normal` map's alpha channel if the map is present.
-- `Alpha_Test` - by itself this technique has zero effect, but if combined with `ColormapGloss` it makes parts of the surface where the `Diffuse Color` is black (RGB == 0,0,0) fully transparent.
+- `Alpha_Test` - by itself this technique has zero effect, but if combined with `ColormapGloss` it makes parts of the surface where the `Color` is black (RGB == 0,0,0) fully transparent.
 It's used mainly when you want both transparency and gloss map but there's no `Normal` map present that could store it.
 - `AnimatedUV` - enables dynamic transformation of texture coordinates, mostly used on tracked vehicles.
 - `EnvMap` - adds environment map based reflections (scaled using gloss map), mostly used on glass and stuff like that.
 - `Cockpit` - makes the lighting static, as the name implies used mostly for first person plane cockpits.